Arkanic/filecan/README.md

 ### How to change the passowrd
 find the "tools" folder inside the code (the folder is in the same directory as `index.js`), and open the terminal inside of it.

 Run the command `node genpassword.js <your password>`, replacing `<your password>` with the password you want to use.
 This script will hash the password into a one-way function, so that it is unreadable.
+Replace the password variable in config.js with the random string the script spat out, using your favorite text editor.

 You should now be able to run the server as normal, with the new password being the one that works.

 ## Credits
 [https://github.com/Arkanic](Arkanic)